-The soundness of the type inference system is given by the property of subject reduction for filter application whose full proof is given in Appendix C. It is easy to write a filter for which the type inference algorithm, that is the deduction of \vdash{fil} , does not terminate: $\mu X.x \Rightarrow X(x,x)$.
-The deduction of $\Gamma{\S} \Delta{\S} M \vdash{\mathfrak{m}} f(t) : s \text{ simulates an (abstract) execution of the}$ filter f on the type t.
-Since filters are Turing complete, then in general it is not possible to decide whether the deduction of \vdash{fil} for a given filter f will terminate for every input type t.
-For this reason we define a static analysis Check(f) for filters that ensures that if f passes the analysis, then for every input type t the deduction of Γ § Δ § $M \vdash{\mathit{fil}} \check{f}(t) : s$ terminates.
-For space reasons the formal definition of Check(f) is relegated to Appendix A, but its behavior can be easily explained.
+whose proof is given in the full version.
+It is easy to write a filter for which the type inference algorithm, that is the deduction of \vdash{fil} , does not terminate: $\mu X \cdot x \Rightarrow X(x,x)$.
+The deduction of $\Gamma{\S} \Delta{\S} M \vdash{fil} f(t) : s \text{ simulates an (abstract) execution of the filter}$ f on the type t.
+Since filters are Turing complete, then in general it is not possible to decide whether the deduction of \vdash{fi} for a given filter f will terminate for every input type t.
+For this reason we define a static analysis Check(f) for filters that ensures that if f passes the analysis, then for every input type t the deduction of $\Gamma \S \Delta \S M \vdash{fil} f(t) : s$ terminates.
+For space reasons the formal definition of Check(f) is available in only the full version, but its behavior can be easily explained.
 Imagine that a recursive filter fis applied to some input type t.
 The algorithm tracks all the recursive calls occurring in f; next it performs one step of reduction of each recursive call by unfolding the body; finally it checks in this unfolding that if a variable occurs in the argument of a recursive call, then it is bound to a type that is a subtree of the original type t.
 In other words, the analysis verifies that in the execution of the derivation for f(t) every call to s/p for some type s and pattern p always yields a type environment where variables used in recursive calls are bound to subtrees of t.
 This implies that the rule [FIL-CALL-NEW] will always memoize for a given X, types that are obtained from the arguments of the recursive calls of X by replacing their variables with a subtree of the original type t memoized by the rule [FIL-FIX].
 Since t is regular, then it has finitely many distinct subtrees, thus [FIL-CALL-NEW] can memoize only finitely many distinct types, and therefore the algorithm terminates.